Mernan864/uni_of_manchester_ols/README.md

 This application relies on the EBI OLS API for ontology data.
 Ensure you have a stable internet connection to fetch ontology details.
 Handle errors gracefully and provide meaningful error messages to the users for a better user experience.

+To Run In Terminal:

+    python app.py
+    python cli.py

+    Enter an ontology ID:
+    Information is printed into the terminal.